 | CALL FOR SUBMISSIONS

-The 2015 Game Developers Conference Call for Submissions is now closed.
-The Summits Call for Submissions is open September 8 - October 3, 2014.
+The 2015 Game Developers Conference Call for Submissions and Summits Call for Submissions are now closed.

 Questions?
 Read our FAQ or email Colleen Mickey for Main Conference questions, and Victoria Petersen for Summit questions.